Lucker03/recurring_reminders/README.md

 - The countdown is automatically reduced by 1 daily
 - When it reaches 0, the value stays at 0
+- Simply click on the countdown entity to reset or adjust the value
-- The `reset_reminder` service resets the value back to the original interval
+- Click on the interval entity to change the recurring interval
-- The `set_reminder_days` service allows manual adjustments for exceptions
+- All changes are applied immediately through the Home Assistant UI

 ## Contributions are welcome!